silverstripe/silverstripe-framework/docs/en/reference/preview.md

 ## Enabling preview

-The frontend decides on the preview being enabled or disabled based on the presnce of the `.cms-previewable` class.
+The frontend decides on the preview being enabled or disabled based on the presence of the `.cms-previewable` class.
 If this class is not found the preview will remain hidden, and the layout will stay in the _content_ mode.

 If the class is found, frontend looks for the `SilverStripeNavigator` structure and moves it to the `.cms-preview-control` panel at the bottom of the preview.
 This structure supplies preview options such as state selector.

 If the navigator is not found, the preview appears in the GUI, but is shown as "blocked" - i.e. displaying the "preview unavailable" overlay.

 The preview can be affected by calling `enablePreview` and `disablePreview`.
 You can check if the preview is active by inspecting the `IsPreviewEnabled` entwine property.

 ## Preview states

 States are the site stages: _live_, _stage_ etc. Preview states are picked up from the `SilverStripeNavigator`.
 You can invoke the state change by calling:

 	```js
 	$('.cms-preview').entwine('.ss.preview').changeState('StageLink');
 	```

 Note the state names come from `SilverStripeNavigatorItems` class names - thus the _Link_ in their names.
 This call will also redraw the state selector to fit with the internal state.
 See `AllowedStates` in `.cms-preview` entwine for the list of supported states.

 You can get the current state by calling: